Why kids need breakfast

 No video selected.

-Starting the day with a good breakfast gives children the edge.
+Starting the day with breakfast gives children the edge.
 Unfortunately one in four Australian children leaves home without it.
 US studies dating back to the 1960s (the Iowa Breakfast studies) first established the importance of breakfast and showed that hunger and lack of nutrition have adverse effects on children's learning ability.
 They reported that children who skipped breakfast felt tired and irritable, had trouble concentrating on the morning's lessons, and found complex mental tasks difficult.

 Believe it or not, little has changed since the 60s!
 It makes me cross when I hear about kids not having eaten before school when it's so obvious they really need to.
 If you deprive children of breakfast, you may be depriving them of their ability to learn.

 When they were little, I used to tell my kids that breakfast is "brain fuel", and recharged their brains as well as their bodies after a night's sleep.
 Remember that the word breakfast literally means to "break the fast" from the 8 or 12 hours since your last meal the night before.
 Your brain and muscles are crying out for starter fuel to help them spring into action and face the day ahead.
 Brain + muscles + food = optimum efficiency.
-In geek-speak, tell them breakfast enhances:

 * working memory